gabenespoli/phzlab/README.md

 PHZ = phz_combine('phzfiles');
 ```

-If there is too much data in all files to put into a single file, PHZLAB will
+If there is too much data to put into a single file, PHZLAB will throw an error
-throw an error and suggest that you do some preprocessing (including
+and suggest that you do some preprocessing (including averaging, e.g., by using
-averaging, e.g., by using `phz_summary`) before combining the files.
-This can
+`phz_summary`) before combining the files.
+This can be done right from the call
-be done right from the call to `phz_combine`.
-Note that you won't be able to
+to `phz_combine`.
+Note that you won't be able to change this processing later
-change this processing later without re-combining the files with different
+without re-combining the files with different settings:
-settings:
 ```matlab
 PHZ = phz_combine('phzfiles', ...
                   'blsub',    [-1 0], ...